pythonjobs/jobs/README.md

 ### I'm an (agent|headhunter|recruitment consultant|IT Consultancy), can I still use this site?

-Yes, but you must include the name of your client - where the candidatw will ultimately be working.
+Yes, but you must include the name of your client - where the candidate will ultimately be working.
 If you don't include this information your job advert may be rejected or deleted.

 ### There's an error or some other problem with one of the job adverts, what should I do?